-Between the famous Cours Saleya Brocante and the vast Port Antique District, you won’t go home empty handed!
+Between the famous Cours Saleya Brocante and the vast Antique District around the Nice Port, you won’t go home empty handed…

 The famous weekly Cours Saleya Brocante in Old Nice has gotten so big that it now spills out to take over the nearby Palais du Justice square as well.
-This Brocante is a Monday magnet: Antique fans come from flooding in from Italy, and antique dealers come from all over the coast.
+This Brocante is a Monday magnet: Antique fans come flooding in from Italy, and antique dealers come from all over the coast.
 It goes from early morning to 4pm, when you can get the best bargains as they start to pack up.

 - Cannes on Saturdays and Mondays

 - Villefranche on Sundays

 - …and in various other villages: click here for a list in English.

 While the Port Antique District and the various brocantes present an easy way to cover a lot of ground, there are antique shops all over Nice: If you put Nice + Antiques into Google Maps, it looks like Nice has the measles!
 Happy hunting!

 Back up to main SHOP page